 We have found two significant demand drivers of scholarly piracy: GDP and the size of knowledge-intensive sector.
 Contrary to our initial, somewhat naïve assumption, we found that gross income and piracy is positively correlated.
 Free access piratical resources are used more often in high-income territories with potentially better legal access opportunities, such as libraries, and other institutional and individual access alternatives.
 This suggests that the lack of legal access infrastructures does not provide a satisfactory explanation for how shadow libraries are used.

 In this article we have offered two alternative explanations.
 First, we have offered a model to differentiate the effect of income on knowledge demand at different levels of economic development.
 In our global models, we have shown that extra income has a much greater impact on shadow library demand in low-income countries than in high-income ones.
 This may be related to the mechanics of extra spending on knowledge intensive sectors.
-In low-income countries, extra spending increases demand as it expands the scope and amount of potential demand; while in high-income countries, extra spending may result in better legal supply infrastructures, rather than the further expansion of demand.
+In low-income countries, extra spending increases piracy more as it expands the scope and amount of potential demand; while in high-income countries, extra spending may result relatively lower levels of piracy, because it results in better legal supply infrastructures, rather than the further expansion of demand.

 Second, our European models suggest there are other, socioeconomic factors that limit the capacity to use and absorb freely accessible knowledge in the knowledge-intensive sectors of low-income regions.
 Even if the size of the knowledge-intensive sector is comparable to those in richer regions, less affluent regions face constraints that limit their ability to use and absorb knowledge from freely accessible resources.
-That being said, we have found some evidence that points to the importance of good legal access infrastructures: where libraries are used and found adequate, less scholarly piracy takes place.
+That being said, we have found some evidence that points to the importance of good legal institutional access infrastructures: where libraries are used and found adequate, less scholarly piracy takes place.

 These findings can also serve as a warning to the global open-access movement that is gaining momentum.
 Open access, legal or piratical, is hardly a panacea.
 As our study shows, access to knowledge is not the only, or most important constraint on knowledge-intensive social and economic activities at the peripheries.
 Access is only one aspect that defines the global dissemination and local use and usefulness of knowledge.
 A lot depends on the local conditions, which ultimately define to what extent freely accessible knowledge can be absorbed and utilized by both local individual and institutional actors.